mithat/Arduino_Pro_Mini_PTH/readme.md

 Arduino_Pro_Mini_PTH
 ====================

-Arduino Pro Mini using through hole parts.
+Crazy stupid experiment to see how close you can get to an Arduino Pro Mini using through hole parts.